harajuku-tech/paloma/docs/source/foods.rst

 Shop
 ^^^^^^^^

-Shop is a profile information for a Django Group defined by :ref:`paloma.models.Owner`.
+Shop is a profile information for a :ref:`paloma.models.Group` defined by :ref:`paloma.models.Owner`.

 .. autoclass:: app.foods.models.Shop
     :members: